 where the first term describes potential modulations of amplitude $V_0$ due to the Ge oscillations, and $V_{\text{qw}}$ describes both the quantum-well confinement potential and the applied electric field.
 The inter-valley Hamiltonian takes the form

-where $C_1 = 1.73~\text{eV}$ and $C_2=0.067 a_0^2 C_1$ are constants, and $C_1$ is adjusted to fit the valley splitting results of our sp$^3$d$^5$s$^*$ calculations.
-It is interesting to note the presence of two different ``fast'' oscillations in this equation (indicated in Fig.~\ref{FIG1}\textbf{c}), with wavevectors $2k_0$ arising from the potential, and $2k_1$ arising from the shear strain.
+where $C_1 = 1.73~\text{eV}$ and $C_2=0.067 a_0^2 C_1$ are constants, and $C_1$ is adjusted to match the valley splitting results from our sp$^3$d$^5$s$^*$ calculations.
+It is interesting to see two types of ``fast'' oscillations in this equation (indicated in Fig. \ref{FIG1}\textbf{c}), with wavevectors $2k_0$ arising from the potential, and $2k_1$ arising from the shear strain.

 We solve for the low-energy states of Eq.~(\ref{HEM}) using an envelope function method similar to \cite{Burt1988} (see also Methods) by treating $V_0$ and $C_1\varepsilon_{xy}$ perturbatively.
 Defining $\psi$ as the ground state of $H_0$ in Eq.~(\ref{H0}), this analysis yields a simple but extremely useful expression for the inter-valley matrix element, $\Delta= \mel{\psi}{H_v}{\psi}$: